Benefits of Butcher Blocks

 |Small||440mm x 320mm x 60mm (17.3" x 12.6" x 2.4")|

 |Medium||495mm x 360mm x 60mm (19.5" x 14.2" x 2.4")|

 |Large||550mm x 400mm x 60mm (21.7" x 15.7" x 2.4")|

 |Extra Large||605mm x 440mm x 60mm (23.8" x 17.3" x 2.4")|

 |Hard Maple||Acer Saccharum||West Virginia, United States|

-- Built from high quality Quarter-Sawn lumber
+- Built form high quality Quarter-Sawn lumber

 - Durable end grain construction